mama00/Mini-Framework/README.md

 Envent are also supported now create and Event class and activate it with EventManager create event in app\Event\Event folder and listener in app\Event\Listener and register your event in serviceProvider\EventServiceProvider.php

+Now with the Help of fm you will be able to generate all File you need with just a command. fm is a command line tools which help you build fast code.

+you can generate model,controller,middleware,event,listener like this php fm make:model yourmodelname php fm make:middleware yourmiddleware php fm make:controller yourcontroller php fm make:event yourevent php fm make:listener yourlistener

+dont add the .php fm will do it for you :)

 Thank you for visiting .Feel free to modify everything .this is just for educational purpose